 - Average cost of biological controls per year is $4,600 per hectare (inclusive of labour and biological organism cost)

-- Average lost revenue attributed to pest and disease of $18,100 per square metre per year
+- Average lost revenue attributed to pest and disease of $18,100 per hectare per year

 Throughout the second year of the project the project team will be tracking improvements made to the bottom line of these nurseries due to the implementation of IPM practices.